 Please see the sections on research and training for more information.
 We are a UK based company and subject to all UK regulation.
 Our tutors are all highly experienced and the teaching ratio is a maximum of one to four allowing for close supervision.
 All the dentists being trained are registered to work in the UK.

-Nobody can guarantee that any given implant will work.
-It is misleading to do so.
-The success rates for implants are very high but as each one is reliant upon the natural healing processes of the bone then occasionally they do fail.
+Nobody can guarantee that any given implant will work – it is misleading to do so.
+The success rates for implants are very high, but as each one is reliant upon the natural healing processes of the bone, they occasionally do fail.
 This can be more of a risk in certain individuals and we can advise you on this.
-In the unlikely event that an implant does fail then it is usually possible to provide a replacemen
+In the unlikely event that an implant does fail, it is usually possible to provide a replacement.

-Difficult to be specific but a single tooth replacement requires an implant and abutment and a crown added together these give the cost of the replacement tooth.
-If comparing costs ensure that you are comparing the same thing, an implant is only half the story.
+It is difficult to be specific, but a single tooth replacement requires an implant and abutment and a crown – added together, these give the cost of the replacement tooth.
+If comparing costs, ensure that you are comparing the same thing, as an implant is only half the story.
 See our price list for more information.

 It is very uncommon for patients to experience any discomfort during implant placement.
-Most patients experience a small amount of discomfort following placement which is easily controlled with over the counter drugs
+However, most patients experience a small amount of discomfort following placement, which is easily controlled with over the counter drugs.

-In most cases patients can return to work the following day.
-In the case where grafts have been placed or where heavy physical work is carried out 3 days should be allowed.
+In most cases, patients can return to work the following day.
+In cases where grafts have been placed or where heavy physical work is carried out, 3 days away from work should be allowed.

 In our experience this will depend upon the quality and quantity of bone available at the time of implant placement, the healing response following treatment and the level of maintenance carried out by the patient.
-Once integrated an implant should last very many years and potentially, a lifetime.
+Once integrated an implant should last very many years – potentially even a lifetime.

 We generally do not recommend sedation for all cases unless the patient requests otherwise.
-Sedation is not a general anaesthetic and is a safe, predictable method of ensuring a patients comfort during placement.
+Sedation is not a general anaesthetic, which is a safe, predictable method of ensuring a patient’s comfort during placement.

 We use an implant system called Implantium.
 They are made of the highest quality surgical titanium.
-Please visit www.implantium.co.uk for further details
+Please visit the Implantium website for further details